Pishukan: Climate

-Economy
+Fish harbour

 The economy of the town has long been focussed on fishing with reports of this from as far back as 1908.
 Plans for a new fishing harbour were announced in 2002.

 The town is expected to become a major commercial centre in concert with the development of the Port of Gwadar located about 27 km to the east.
 There are plans for the fishing jetty of Gwadar to be moved to Pishukan at some point in the future.
 An area of 1000 acres has been earmarked for the use of the Pakistan Navy.

 Transport

 Transport facilities are dominated by the development of nearby Gwadar.